CIIRC-ROP/batch-annotation-tool/README.md

 # Batch Annotation Tools (klikatko)

 Simple tool for fast annotation and reanotation of large amount of images.
-Thoroughly configurable, works on top of sqlite database.
+Written in python usng Tk library, thoroughly configurable using JSON file, works on top of sqlite database.

 ![fig](fig/screencap.gif)

-## Features

-- Images read from csv file
-- Configuration read from JSON file

 ## Requirements and Installation

-- Tested on Ubuntu 16.04, Windows (with anaconda)
+- Tested on Archlinux, Ubuntu 16.04, Windows (with anaconda)

 ### Requirements